earthly/website/blog/_posts/2024-03-15-language-style-czar.md

 If something is a community norm, write it down.
 If the community is fighting over whether to eat toast butter side up or butter side down, flip a coin, make a call, and move on.
 The community will be better for it.

 Show us the way, Style Czar!

+[^1]:
+   This is just an easy to show example.
+If I were the style Czar, then yes `Don't use explicit returns or semicolons` would be a rule.
+But so would `Don't pattern match if you can use fold or map` and `Don't use fold if you can use getOrElse` and `Don't do manual recursion` and `Don't use actors unless you have a really good reason` and  `Don't write custom operators.
+Just don't.
+Really.` and so on and on.
+Lot's of features are only valuable in specific circumstances.